davisonio/craig-server_game/README.md

 doors               | Adds doors. |
 dusts               | Dusts can be used to get more for your money when ingot crafting. | Might remove/replace this sometime dye                 | Adds dye which is mostly used for other mods. |
-enchanting          | Enchant your tools on the enchanting table. | Might remove/replace this sometime fake_fire           | Fake fire and stuff like that. |
+fake_fire           | Fake fire and stuff like that. |
 farming             | A basic farming mod with hoes, wheat and cotton. | It's a bit basic, maybe a new farming mod? fences              | Various fence types. |